okTurtles/sbp/docs/language-support.md

 - Implementing the core SBP selectors (the `sbp` domain)
 - Making sure that your implementation of the core selectors has the same exact behavior as this one.
+  - **Exception:** you can ignore all parts of the JS code that have to do with domain-specific state, as that relies on a JS-specific feature.
+See comment below for more details.

 Optional: